Kalia2538/ComputerGaming2025/README.md

 #### Additional Planned Features
 ~~- Complete and test full customer order flow (arrival → order → kitchen prep → serve)~~ ~~- Display the written order note in the kitchen when switching scenes~~
-- Finalize UI polish including tooltips, prompts, feedback indicators, as well as final scenery additions
+- Finalize UI polish, including tooltips, prompts, feedback indicators, as well as final scenery additions

 #### Justifications
 While we initially planned to implement optimization and advanced build settings, we decided to prioritize our core game loop mechanics and UI polish in this final iteration.
 We focused on solidifying the customer order flow (order --> preparation --> serving) and visual feedback systems, as we believed that having a working game with engaging player feedback was more critical to address first.
 This focus on the mechanics ensures that our game is now fully playable.